-12. The Board has the duty to:

-- (a) adopt a strategic planning process for increasing shareholder value, annually approve a strategic plan, and regularly monitor the Corporation's performance against its strategic plan; - (b) approve capital and operating budgets to implement the strategic plan; - (c) conduct periodic reviews of the Corporation's resources, risks, and regulatory constraints and opportunities to facilitate the strategic plan; and - (d) evaluate management's analysis of the strategies of existing and potential competitors and their impact, if any, on the Corporation's strategic plan.

-13. The Board has the duty to:

-- (a) adopt a process to identify business risks and ensure appropriate systems to manage risks; and - (b) together with the Audit Committee, ensure policies and procedures are in place and are effective to maintain the integrity of the Corporation's: - (i) disclosure controls and procedures; - (ii) internal controls over financial reporting; and - (iii) management information systems.

-14. The Board has the duty to:

-- (a) review and on the advice of the Audit Committee, approve, prior to their public dissemination: - (i) interim and annual financial statements and notes thereto; - (ii) managements' discussion and analysis of financial condition and results of operations; - (iii) relevant sections of the annual report, annual information form and management information circular containing financial information; - (iv) forecasted financial information and forward looking statements; and - (v) all press releases and other documents in which financial statements, earnings forecasts, results of operations or other financial information is disclosed; and - (b) approve dividends and distributions, material financings, and transactions affecting authorized capital or the issue and repurchase of shares and debt securities. - 15.
+- (iii) the reason why the Board has or has not sanctioned the departure; and - (iv) any measures taken to address or remedy the departure. - 12.
+The Board has the duty to: - (a) oversee and review management's strategic planning process for increasing shareholder value; - (b) conduct periodic reviews of the Corporation's resources, risks, and regulatory constraints and opportunities to facilitate a strategic plan; and - (c) evaluate management's analysis of the strategies of existing and potential competitors and their impact, if any, on the Corporation's strategic plan. - 13.
+The Board has the duty to: - (a) adopt a process to identify business risks and ensure appropriate systems to manage risks; and - (b) together with the Audit Committee, ensure policies and procedures are in place and are effective to maintain the integrity of the Corporation's: - (i) disclosure controls and procedures; - (ii) internal controls over financial reporting; and - (iii) management information systems. - 14.
+The Board has the duty to: - (a) review and on the advice of the Audit Committee, approve, prior to their public dissemination: - (i) interim and annual financial statements and notes thereto; - (ii) managements' discussion and analysis of financial condition and results of operations; - (iii) relevant sections of the annual report, annual information form and management information circular containing financial information; - (iv) forecasted financial information and forward looking statements; and - (v) all press releases and other documents in which financial statements, earnings forecasts, results of operations or other financial information is disclosed; and - (b) approve dividends and distributions, material financings, and transactions affecting authorized capital or the issue and repurchase of shares and debt securities. - 15.
 The Board has access to all books, records, facilities and personnel of the Corporation necessary for the discharge of its duties. - 16.
 The Board has the power, at the expense of the Corporation, to retain, instruct, compensate and terminate independent advisors to assist the Board in the discharge of its duties.